kexiZeroing/FE-Learning-notes/knowledge/javascript/typescript.md

   }
 };

-// Intersection Type (a type is the combination of all listed types) type Student = {
+// Intersection Type (a type is the combination of all listed types, type A = X & Y) type Student = {
   id: string;
   age: number;